 Create a form

-Go to the Lists tab within Newsletters and select an existing list.
+Head to the Lists tab within Newsletters and select an already created list.
 From the main page of your list, click on Forms; from here you can design, configure and share your forms.
-Click on the New form button and choose the type of form you want to create:
+Click the New Form button and choose the type of form you want to create:

 You can choose from six types of forms: